-License fees vary widely for UHF and VHF business radios, but the most common license for the radios that Tech Wholesale sells are typically about $70 total for a five-year license.
+License fees vary widely for UHF and VHF business radios, but the most common licenses for businesses run roughly $70 for 5-years to $500 for a 10-year license.
+This depends o a wide variety of variables and only the FCC can give the final numbers.
 This type of license will allow you to use an unlimited number of radios at your site.
 All radios sold by Tech Wholesale come with licensing information so you can make an informed decision and stay up-to-date on the latest FCC licensing requirements.

 Why you are asked to get an FCC license for Business Radios